galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 Tools are the fundamental building blocks for analyses in Galaxy.
 Thousands are available in the project tool library from many different kinds of science.
 Galaxy tools can be created from almost any Linux command line software packages or interpreter scripts.
 What happens at tool execution is decoupled from the framework itself, so the framework is agnostic to scientific discipline or coding language.
 This is one reason for rapid uptake in new data intensive scientific areas.
-All it takes is a set of discipline specific tools to bring a whole new community into Galaxy.
+All it takes is a set of discipline specific tools to bring a whole new community of scientists into Galaxy.

-Tool execution is tightly constrained in that user supplied parameters and data inputs exposed on the tool form are the only things that can be changed before execution.
+Tool execution is tightly constrained and secured.
+User supplied parameters and data inputs exposed on the tool form are the only things that can be changed before execution.
 Everything else is fixed.
 This is ideal for non-programmer Galaxy users who rely on prepared tools for their work.
-Tools are utterly predictable to the point of being as reproducible as any complex computing component can be.
+Tools are utterly predictable to the point of being as reproducible as any complex computing component can be and this is one of the strengths of the Galaxy framework.

 ## Galaxy Intereactive Environments (GIE)

-In contrast to normal tools, GIE allow unconstrained scripting in a Galaxy environment.
-They are popular and useful for skilled researchers and developers, because they allow code to run inside Galaxy that is not available in any existing tool.
+In contrast to tools, GIE allow unconstrained scripting in a Galaxy environment.
+They offer complete freedom from the constraints of existing tools for appropriately skilled researchers and developers, because they allow code to run inside Galaxy that is not available in any existing tool.
 Notebooks can be shared and reused and can even run in workflows.

-If a tool that performs exactly the same functions as a GIE is needed, the code can be extracted and turned into a parameterised command line script.
+If a tool that performs exactly the same functions as a GIE script is needed, the code can be extracted and turned into a parameterised command line script.
 Any functional script can be turned into a typical Galaxy tool.

-## From scripts to tools
+## Pathways from scripts to tools

-Any command line script that run correctly with sample test data input files and parameter settings can potentially be turned into a Galaxy tool.
+Any command line script that runs correctly with sample test data input files and parameter settings can be turned into a Galaxy tool.
 These may be derived from notebook scripts that have been consolidated and rewritten to take positional or argparse style parameters and tested in a shell using small data input files.
 Alternatively, skilled users can develop scripts and test them using small input data files on the command line without using Galaxy.

 The Galaxy developers support extensive software infrastructure for manually creating new tools including Planemo and the new Galaxy language server.
 These are complex and powerful with substantial learning curves but can be used to turn almost any command line software package into a tool.

 For those new to Galaxy, in many simple cases, it may be possible to generate a new tool "wrapping" that script in a few minutes, using a specialised Galaxy tool for developers that generates tools from scripts.

-This tutorial is designed to introduce that unusual tool.
+This tutorial introduces that unusual tool.

 ## The ToolFactory Appliance

-The ToolFactory is an automated, form driven code generator that installs newly generated tools so you can try them straight away in Galaxy.
-The ToolFactory runs as a normal Galaxy tool in specially prepared docker containers.
+The ToolFactory is an unusual but useful Galaxy tool.
+It implements an automated, form driven code generator that installs newly generated tools so you can try them straight away in Galaxy.
+The ToolFactory is distributed as a Docker appliance and can be "popped up" and ready to run in a few minutes.

 The Appliance was developed for skilled programmers who need new Galaxy tools for their own use or for users they support.
 Any user comfortable with scientific or general scripting languages on a Linux command